 You don’t need a lawyer to file a lawsuit, however, pharmaceutical companies have made billions of dollars from drug sales to fight your case.
 Hiring a legal team that understands these trials will give you the best chance of receiving compensation for your injuries.
 We did the research for you, and partnered with a law group that puts consumers first.

-If you or a loved one has suffered bleeding injuries from Pradaxa, contact us, and we can connect you with our legal parter.
+If you or a loved one has suffered bleeding injuries from Pradaxa, we can connect you with our legal parter.